boppreh/autokeyboard/README.md

 Macro
 -----

-One hotkey starts recording, another stops recording and the third will playback everything you recorded.
+One shortcut starts recording, another stops recording and the third will playback everything you recorded.
 Simple, efficient, tremendously useful.
 The playback is done at the same speed recorded or you can configure a speed factor (try 0 for instant replay).